When is Teej 2026 in Nepal? Teej 2083 Dates

 First day of Teej - Dar Khane Din of Teej

 Dar Khane Din, or Feast Day, is the name given to the first day of Teej.
 Women, especially married women, congregate at a familiar place, usually their mother's houses, on this day of celebration, indulgence, and sisterhood.
-They are dressed in their best red attire and accessorized with sindoor bangles and traditional jewelry as part of Torah singular, which resembles bridal adornment.
+They are dressed in their best red attire and accessorized with sindoor bangles and traditional jewelry as part of traditional attire, which resembles bridal adornment.
 A sumptuous feast planned by men serves as the day's focal point, giving women—who toil hard all year—the opportunity to relax and have fun without any responsibilities.
 A range of rich and delicious dishes, such as fried snacks, sweets, and traditional Nepali cuisine, are served at the lavish feast.
 Because many women receive multiple invitations from their brothers, they frequently dance off leftover food before consuming more.
 Aside from the meal, the day is devoted to storytelling, dancing, and singing.
-Their traditional Teej aongs reflect women's joys, difficulties, and goals.
+Their traditional Teej songs reflect women's joys, difficulties, and goals.
 In the past, these songs have given women a forum to voice their hardships and social injustices.
 There is a great sense of happiness and unity as the celebrations go on until midnight.
 The next step in the Teej celebration is the 24-hour nirjala (waterless) fast.
 This shift from feasting to fasting draws attention to the deeper spiritual meaning of the festivities.

 The second day of the Teej Festival - Barta (Fasting Day)

 Teej, the second day—also referred to as Fasting Day—is the most spiritual day.
 Women pray for their husbands' longevity, their family's prosperity, and a happy married life on this day, which is marked by strict fasting and intense devotion.
 Unmarried Hindu women are encouraged to take part in this sacred celebration in the hopes of finding a suitable future husband.
-Women who observe the rigorous fasting custom known as Nirmala vrata abstain from food and liquids until dawn.
+Women who observe the rigorous fasting custom known as Nirjala vrata abstain from food and liquids until dawn.
 Some might opt for a less stringent fast, consuming only fruits and liquids every day.
 Fasting is considered a show of love, sacrifice, and devotion, and it also fortifies their marriage and calls forth the blessings of Lord Shiva and Goddess Parvati.
 This act of fasting reinforces their spiritual connection during the festival as they follow these traditions; they also cultivate a sense of community and shared purpose among one another.
 Because of the ritual, women help each other on their spiritual paths and grow closer to one another.
 It is a potent reminder of the dedication and resiliency that characterize relationships.

 Worship and Temple Visits